Philosophy

 2)

-The idea statements which best lend themselves to being acquired in this way are those which, when organized into a coherent structure, constitute a liberal education.
+The idea statements which best lend themselves to being acquired in this way are those which, to the degree they are organized into a intellectual structure, constitute a liberal education.

 3)

-In general, the interests of liberal education are best served when analytical thinking follows and is subordinated to the acquisition of idea statements.
+The cause of liberal education is best served when analytical thinking is subordinated to (and comes after) the acquisition of idea statements.

 Despite its astounding success in the realm of science and technology, the analytical method should be treated with both caution and scepticism where the humanities are concerned.
 In fact, the analytical habit of mind can easily undermine not only the attainment, but the very idea of a liberal education.